Published by Lilo H. Stainton in NJ Spotlight

 Transparency is a goal

 “An important part of our mission is to promote data transparency as a way of improving quality and reducing cost,” D’Oria said, stressing that the goal is to create an easily accessible database of Medicaid spending that could be used as “the bible,” or unquestioned source, for comparing costs in the Garden State.
 “And there are regional variances in the state that we’re trying to drill down on and understand why,” he added.

 The DHS also publishes Family Care annual reports, with detailed information on program trends, and some analysis of spending by category and patient type in its annual reports.
-For example, the— the most recent currently available — shows that annual Medicaid spending ranged from nearly $2,500 on average for a child in the traditional program to more than $62,000 for someone in a nursing home.
+For example, the 2015 report — the most recent currently available — shows that annual Medicaid spending ranged from nearly $2,500 on average for a child in the traditional program to more than $62,000 for someone in a nursing home.
 Or that long-term care involves 2 percent of the enrollment, but 21 percent of the total cost.
 But there is no regional breakdown, or average cost by procedure.

 This level of disclosure appears to be the norm, according to the Quality Institute’s report, which reviewed public Medicaid data systems in all 50 states.
 While federal law requires that reams of information be collected monthly, the report found vast differences in how states use this information to make policy decisions and how much they make it publicly accessible.
 The problem isn’t legal restrictions, it notes, but a lack of resources and a limited willingness to commit scarce dollars to software and other technology.